-If there is one universal truth in the business world, it is that the needs of consumers always dictate how and when you offer your services.
-If people suddenly start wanting roofs made from candy, you’ll have to adapt to that demand.
+If there is one universal truth in business, it is that consumers always dictate how and when you offer your services.
+If they start wanting roofs made from candy, you’ll have to adapt to that demand.
 Fortunately, that still hasn’t happened, but something else has.
+The hunt to get more roofing leads has intensified.

 Consumers have turned to the Internet to find recommendations and services.